alexa-games/litexa/packages/litexa-html/README.md

   ...
 ```

-**WARNING**: Do not use APL and Web directives in the same response. @TODO: explain conflict
+**WARNING**: Do not use APL and HTML directives in the same response.
+The user's device
+will likely experience undesired behavior.

 #### Directives